This delicious chunky fruity apple chutney is the perfect accompaniment to cheese and crackers or cold meats and is so easy to make!

-Small Batch Apple Chutney.
+Small Batch Chutney

 The Britsh brought their love for chutney back from India like many of our food loves.
-This little apple number is simple to make and is loaded with golden raisins and ginger.

 The “art” of making chutneys and jams at home seems to have diminished and that is a sad thing.
-Even I only have one other on my site, a wonderful tomato and chilli jam.

 They are really simple to make and if you like them chunky then they are relatively quick too!

-It takes just an hour to simmer rather than the 2 or 3 hours often associated with chutney making.
+This takes just an hour to simmer rather than the 2 or 3 hours often associated with chutney making.

 We are a small family of two and whilst having a store cupboard full of jars may seem like fun.
 Years of experience of finding them in odd places tells me different!